omarosman107/portfolio/README.md

 https://user-images.githubusercontent.com/19752839/183224130-9042a21f-b16b-4751-aa55-7a667238f577.mov

 Video Streaming Web Application
 -	Created a custom video player, using HTML and JavaScript, utilizing built in APIs in the browser like Local Storage.
 Cloud services including Firebase.
-Fetch library used to gather data (titles, hyperlinks) from resources, and further optimization to save internet usage, like preloading images only when scrolling to that specific section.
+FetchJS library used to gather data (titles, hyperlinks) from external resources, and further optimization to save internet usage, like preloading images only when scrolling to that specific section.

+Some tid-bits:
+-	originally started with VideoJs as the core video player but moved to HLS.js for stability, better customizability and integration with a custom video UI.
+-	 processing data from variety of sources to organize and store in a general format (JSON).
+-	 "Continue watching" section updates live, listening for changes in FireBase and localStorage.
+-	 Different sized images served depending on what browser, and PPI a device has.
+-	 anonymous user IDs to store in DB.
+QR code feature to sync multiple devices including smartphones.

 ![IMG_0991](https://user-images.githubusercontent.com/19752839/183224147-c09f98a5-0af8-43c9-bfc6-012bf6513898.PNG)
 <img width="341" alt="Screen Shot 2022-05-07 at 1 44 56 PM" src="https://user-images.githubusercontent.com/19752839/183224163-23af5d3a-d629-4307-8105-39c4f4fb9052.png">